 Assemblymember Irwin has served as the Chair of the Assembly Select Committee on Cybersecurity since its creation by Speaker Toni Atkins during the 2015-2016 Legislative Session.
-Speaker Anthony Rendon continued the Select Committee for the 2017-2018 Legislative Session.
+Speaker Anthony Rendon has continued the Select Committee for the '17-'18, '19-'20, and '21-'22 Legislative Sessions.

 The Committee’s work so far has uncovered important and valuable information on the state of cybersecurity in California.
 As a result of the Committee’s hearings numerous legislative proposals were authored, many became law, and the executive branch has changed both policy and personnel.
 However, even with our accomplishments this issue is one of rapidly growing, not declining, importance.
 The State still bears a continuing responsibility to assess, prepare, educate, and protect our private and public operations from the rising threat of cyber-attacks.